Drunken Angel: Open sump imagery

 Sanada stands over the open sump, variously interpreted as a representation of contemporary Japanese society, illness, and character psychology.

-Goodwin, Galbraith, and the film critic Mark Schilling, each view the open sump as a representative of the desolate post–War world.
-Maxfield sees in the sump specifically the source of evil within post–War society.
-However, both Galbraith and Richie see in the sump an additional psychological dimension, viewing the characters' reflections on the murky water as an indication of their mentality, with Matsunaga throwing his carnation away as a symbol that he has discarded his life.
-Yoshimoto agrees with this psychological assessment of the sump, commenting that its appearance structures the film and establishes a psychological profile of Matsunaga that is reflected by his eventual mental breakdown as his image appears split between a three-panel mirror when he fights Okada.
+Goodwin, Galbraith, and the film critic Mark Schilling, each view the open sump as a representative of the desolate postwar world.
+Maxfield sees in the sump specifically the source of evil within postwar society.
+Both Galbraith and Richie see in the sump an additional psychological dimension, viewing the characters' reflections on the murky water as an indication of their mentality, with Matsunaga throwing his carnation away as a symbol that he has discarded his life.
+Yoshimoto agrees with this psychological assessment of the sump, arguing that its recurring appearance structures the film and establishes Matsunaga's psychological profile.
+He links this to Matsunaga's eventual breakdown, which is visually foreshadowed when his image is split across a three-panel mirror during his fight with Okada.

 Richie additionally identifies the sump with a metaphysical condition as well as illness directly.
-Citing the scene where Matsunaga collapses after voluntarily returning to the clinic at night, because the camera movement from the clinic across the sump occurs after Matsunaga has declared his intent to reform himself, the movement implies a more ambiguous future.
+Citing the scene where Matsunaga collapses after voluntarily returning to the clinic at night: because the camera movement from the clinic across the sump occurs after Matsunaga has declared his intent to reform himself, the movement implies a more ambiguous future.
 Prince links this sequence with a prior scene containing a similar series of dissolves that links Miyo to the sump, an image that constrains both her and Matsunaga to a decaying social space.
-He writes that the narrative and spatial confinement of much of the film close to the sump returns the film's action to sickness, posing the question of how recovery can emerge from a humane ethic under post–War conditions.
+He writes that the narrative and spatial confinement of much of the film close to the sump returns the film's action to sickness, posing the question of how recovery can emerge from a humane ethic under postwar conditions.

 Intertextuality

-David Desser points to Drunken Angel as an early example among Kurosawa's films of demonstrating how Western culture impacted Japanese society, i.e., that it represents an adaptation of different modes of thought from American gangster stories and the existentialist literature of Fyodor Dostoevsky.
+David Desser points to Drunken Angel as an early example of Kurosawa showing how Western culture impacted Japanese society, arguing that the film adapts modes of thought from American gangster stories and the existentialist literature of Fyodor Dostoevsky.
 Similarly, Goodwin writes on the intertextual qualities of the film and Kurosawa's references to different artistic mediums.
 He considers the final fight between Matsunaga and his rival among spilt paint to be a kind of "action painting" and also compares Drunken Angels literary qualities to the novels of Dostoevsky.
 In particular, Goodwin focusses on a process of psychological doubling found in Dostoevsky's novels, wherein internal paradoxes and contrasting personalities—such as those of Matsunaga and Sanada—form a dialogue on suffering and human nature.
-In comparing characterisations, the film theorist Noël Burch compares Sanada and Matsunaga to Prince Mishkin and the characters of The Lower Depths for their "stubborn fantasising" amidst a series complex social obligations.
+In comparing characterisations, the film theorist Noël Burch compares Sanada and Matsunaga to Prince Mishkin and the characters of The Lower Depths for their "stubborn fantasising" amidst a series of complex social obligations.
 To Conrad, Kurosawa's focus on illness in a world of yakuza and panpan girls, so employing the genre trappings of film noir, served to criticise American governance via the aesthetics of American culture.